flyteorg/flyte/rfc/system/5598-deterministic-errors-distributed-training.md

 For this purpose, we propose that `flyteplugins` injects the environment variable `FLYTE_INTERNAL_POD_NAME` using the Kubernetes [downward api](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/#downwardapi-fieldRef).

-Furthermore, we propose that distributed task plugins in `flyteplugins` inject the environment variable `FLYTE_INTERNAL_ERROR_PROPAGATION=earlist` (where `earliest` is the first of potentially multiple strategies to determine the root cause error, see below).
+Furthermore, we propose that distributed task plugins in `flyteplugins` inject the environment variable `FLYTE_INTERNAL_ERROR_PROPAGATION=earliest` (where `earliest` is the first of potentially multiple strategies to determine the root cause error, see below).

 If the `FLYTE_INTERNAL_ERROR_PROPAGATION` environment variable is set, `pyflyte-execute` includes the pod name in the error file.